Not recommended under 13 (Viol. Scary scenes)

 Children over the age of thirteen are most likely to be frightened by realistic physical harm or threats, molestation or sexual assault and / or threats from aliens or the occult.

-The movie has a classic good verses evil theme, with good triumphing over evil.
+The Lord of the Rings: The Return of the King has a classic good verses evil theme, with good triumphing over evil.

-There were a number of positive values presented in Return of the King worthy of parental discussion and or encouragement including:
+There were a number of positive values presented in The Return of the King worthy of parental discussion and or encouragement including:

 Themes and values parents may wish to discourage include: